MCY-12/CSCI2720-Course-Project-/README.md

 ### Installing Dependencies

-To set up the back-end, run the following command in your terminal:
+To set up the front-end, run the following command in your terminal:

 ```bash
 cd front-end